UniversityWafer, Inc. stocks a large selection fo intrinsic silicon wafers. Please send us your specs for an immediate quote or buy online here.

 What Keyword did you use to find us? tell us and receive a discount on your order!

 If you're new to semiconductors, you may be wondering: what is intrinsic silicon?
-Intrinsic silicon is a pure semiconductor that intrinsic silicon wafer cassettelacks any significant dopant species.
+Intrinsic silicon is a pure semiconductor that lacks any significant dopant species.
 The amount of charge carriers in this semiconductor depends on the properties of the material itself.
 To learn more about the different types of intrinsic silicon, read on!
 Hopefully you'll find this article informative!
 Listed below are some key facts about this semiconductor.

 There are a number of types of Silicon Wafers such as N-Type silicon Ph-Doped Wafers, P-Type Silicon Boros Doped Wafers, and Intrinsic Silicon Wafers.
 Silicon wafers are generally not 100% pure silicon, but are formed instead with a starting impurity doping concentration between 1,013 and 1,016 atoms per cm3 of boron, phosphorus, arsenic, or antimony added to the melting process, which defines the wafers as being N-type or P-type in the mass.
 Pure silicon is non-conductive, and is thus seldom used as semiconductors.